harrycresswell/cu/content/global-styles/accordion.md

 </div>
 ```

 Use a `name` attribute with a matching value on each `<details>` element to create an exclusive accordion.
-This will ensure only one widget expands at any one time.
+This will ensure only one disclosure widget opens at a time.

 <div role="group" aria-labelledby="accordion-faq-exclusive">
   <span id="accordion-faq-exclusive" hidden>Frequently Asked Questions</span>